It’s soup weather.

-This humble restaurant anchors a corner of East Sprague Avenue, where modest storefronts are tagged with occasional graffiti and no-frills approaches are the norm.
 Don’t come here expecting white table linens.
 Do come here hungry.
 The big bowls are just that.
 Vien Dong – or simply, the Dong, as some affectionately refer to it – offers no fewer than 11 kinds of pho: brisket, tendon, beef ball and rare beef – or a combination of all or some of those components – shrimp and chicken.
 The broth of this long-simmered Vietnamese soup is rich but bright and clear – and studded with rice noodles and green onion.
 Fresh bean sprouts, basil, chilies and lime wedges are served on the side.
 Doctor up your portion as you please.
 Or, opt for something spicier, such as the spicy beef noodle soup.
-1730 E. Sprague Ave.
+3435 E. Trent Ave.
 (509) 536-6073. viendongspokane.com.

 It feels ceremonial, the way the soup is poured, tableside, from a gravy boat into your bowl – over a scoop of chevre-and-wild-mushroom duxelles and rounds of truffle creme fraiche.
 You’ll want a bowl, not a cup.
 The pomp and circumstance of the tableside service comes with the larger portion, not the smaller.
 So go big.
 And, actually, it’s not really that big of a bowl.
 It’s meant as a starter rather than an entree.
 Still, it feels special.
 And it should.
 This isn’t the cream of mushroom soup your mom made from a can.
 The cream of mushroom soup on the winter menu at Clover is rich and velvety, nutty, earthy and made from scratch.
 Clover, tucked into a turn-of-the-century Craftsman-style bungalow near Gonzaga University, offers some of Spokane’s finest dining.
 The restaurant is intimate, homey and approachable, sophisticated without being stuffy.
 Start with the cream of mushroom winter soup – French onion is also on the menu – before moving onto a casually elegant main.
 Or, maybe, just opt for another bowl of soup.
 913 E. Sharp Ave.
 (509) 487-2937. cloverspokane.com.